Huitzitl (MH638r)

 Added Analysis:

 Huitzitl, like huitzilin, means hummingbird.
 Perhaps the beak intentionally resembles a thorn (huitztli) as a way of providing some phonetic assurance that this person's name is huitztli.
-But this glyph is open to further interpretations.
+According to the Gran Diccionario Náhuatl, a Huitzitl was a spirit guide to the deity or divine force, Huitzilopochtli.

 Added Analysis, Credit: